Mark McComb, Board President

 Jim Simpson, Board Treasurer

 Vice President at California Drywall.
-My son, Jack has lived with Type 1 since he was 5 years old.
-Both he and the rest of our family have attended DYF camps since.
-The community, education and enjoyment at camp make us better caregivers and are instrumental in Jack’s developing healthy relationship with diabetes.
+Greg’s son, Jack, has lived with type 1 since he was 5 years old.
+Both he and the rest of the family have attended DYF camps since.
+Greg states that the community, education and enjoyment at camp makes them better caregivers and are instrumental in Jack’s developing healthy relationship with diabetes.
 While other organizations work to cure the devastating disease in the future, DYF works to improve the lives of kids and families living with the disease in the here-and-now.
-His life is better because of DYF.
+Greg feels strongly that Jack’s life is better because of DYF.

-I’m a Kaiser emergency physician who fell in love with Bearskin Meadow Camp and DYF when my son was diagnosed at age 4 with Type 1 diabetes.
-We attended Family Camp just three weeks after diagnosis and our son’s attitude was transformed overnight.
-I joined the Board in the fall of 2011 in an effort to give back to DYF and the diabetic community in general.
+Sarah is a Kaiser emergency physician who fell in love with Bearskin Meadow Camp and DYF when her son was diagnosed at age 4 with type 1 diabetes.
+Sarah and her family attended Bearskin Meadow Family Camp just three weeks after diagnosis and says her son’s attitude was transformed overnight.
+Sarah joined the Board in the fall of 2011 in an effort to give back to DYF and the diabetic community in general.

 Maricela has extensive global experience, leading international cross-functional teams in creating performance management and development planning tools.
 She currently serves on the Americas and Worldwide Marketing Management Boards.
 Additionally, Maricela has more than 20 years of experience in Human Resources.
 As a Human Resources Business Partner she provided global strategic human resource support to Sales & Marketing, Operations, Quality & Regulatory, and other integrated business units.